premasagar/appleofmyiframe/README.md

 5. Inject elements that are already in the host document into an iframe:
         $('<p>Hello world</p>') // A standard jQuery collection
             .appendTo('body')
-            .intoIframe(); // Inject into the body of an iframe, then insert the iframe
+            .intoIframe(); // Inject collection into the body of an iframe, which now replaces the collection in the host document

-More advanced methods also available.
-See the project wiki.
+More advanced methods are also available.
+These will be documented in [the project wiki](http://wiki.github.com/premasagar/appleofmyiframe/).